 As wind power becomes commonplace around Canada and the world, it is important to determine the effects wind turbines have on native species that may live or nest nearby.
 The Davy Lab would like to investigate these effects on the development of turtle eggs, particularly the ground vibrations caused by wind turbine use.

-Our goal is to create a device that will allow the Davy Lab to simulate these ground vibrations in a laboratory environment, while also tracking environmental variables such as temperature and humidity.
+Our goal is to create a device that will allow the Davy Lab to simulate and control these ground vibrations in a laboratory environment, while also tracking environmental variables such as temperature and humidity.

 1.3 Project Objectives

-This device will simulate frequencies between 2 and 10 Hz, with amplitudes around 10-4 mm/s and 10-6 mm/s to simulate vibrations directly around the turbine, and up to 2.5 km away.
+This device will simulate ground vibration at frequencies between 2 and 10 Hz, with displacement of xxx mm and vibration velocity around 10-4 mm/s and 10-6 mm/s to simulate vibrations beside the turbine, and up to 2.5 km away [ref].
 A tabletop will be used to hold multiple incubation tubs.
 Vibrations on each tub will be measured independently.
 The device will be able to create vibrations for up to 95 days, which is the incubation period for snapping turtle eggs.

 1.3.1 Specific Goals